1 Hour / 1 CE

 • Intended Audience

-This training is designed for clinicians and legal professionals who seek to deepen their understanding of autism spectrum disorder (ASD) and its impact in both clinical and forensic settings.
-The program equips participants with the knowledge and skills needed to recognize, assess, and accommodate the unique challenges faced by individuals with ASD, particularly in legal, mental health, and community contexts.
-Attendees will gain practical strategies for supporting neurodiverse populations across various professional environments.
+This training is intended for professionals who wish to deepen their understanding of autism spectrum disorder (ASD) and its impact in both clinical and forensic contexts.
+Participants will develop the knowledge and skills necessary to recognize, assess, and accommodate the unique challenges faced by individuals with ASD, with a focus on practical strategies for supporting neurodiverse populations across various professional environments.

 • Experience Level